Quantum Phase diagrams and transitions for Chern topological insulators: Geometry

 In particular, if $\R^2\cap im(f)=\bigcup_i c_i$ and let the orientation of $c_i$, be such that the orientation $\mathbf{t}$ of $(\mathbf{t}, \mathbf{v})$ is that of $(f_*(e_1),f_*(e_2), \mathbf {v})$ for at most transversely intersecting closed curves, then $deg(f)=\sum_i wind_0(\pm c_i)$.
-By the previous arguments a) winding number of the multicurve is the degree of the map $f$ by the ray method in $\R^3\setminus\{O\}$ for a $\mathbf{v}$ in the equator of $S^2$ and b) any map $f\simeq bg$ by Hopf's Theorem and the degree of $g$ is the winding number of the equator.
+By the previous arguments a) the winding number of the multicurve is the degree of the map $f$ by the ray method in $\R^3\setminus\{O\}$ for a $\mathbf{v}$ in the equator of $S^2$ and b) any map $f\simeq bg$ by Hopf's Theorem and the degree of $g$ is the winding number of the equator.
 To move from a) to b) one can use a homotopy on the map $f$.
 This consolidates the multicurve into one curve.
 The difference between a) and b) is that in b) one automatically has the right orientation, while in a) one has to first compute it.
-Note that if one does not compute the orientation, then the method in b) only gives an integer mod 2 as one does not know the signs of the local contributions, cf.\ \cite{MilnorBook}.
+Note that if one does not compute the orientation, then the method in b) only gives an integer mod 2, as one does not know the signs of the local contributions, cf.\ \cite{MilnorBook}.
+The contribution in the jump of the Chern number is given by the local charge as defined in \cite[Section 1.5]{KKWK20}.
+In particular, for a two--band crossing the local charges are $\pm 1$, see \cite[Corollary 2.4 ]{KKWK20}.

 This analysis shows that \begin{enumerate} \item Chern classes jump only when the degenerate locus is crossed.
-This happens when one closes a gap, and that is the description of a quantum phase transition. \item Generically the Chern numbers will jump by $1$ if the gap closing is at a non--intersection point.
-They can jump by multiples if a possibly non--transversal intersection point passes through the degenerate locus. \end{enumerate}
+This happens when one closes a gap, and that is the description of a quantum phase transition. \item Generically the Chern numbers will jump by $1$ for each gap closing at a non--higher--multiplicity point. \item They can jump by multiples if either a non--transversal intersection point passes through the degenerate locus or several bands cross at once. \end{enumerate}